KoenGoe/atom-vcs-linter/README.md

 ## TODO
 * clean up unused template code
 * support more errors and warnings
-* support line-breaks in error messages.
+* support displaying of line-breaks in error messages.
 This might be something to fix at a higher level (atom-linter / atom).
 * normal installation process